 First up: the lovely and mesmerizing flOw.
+[Link updated in 2019; the original link to the downloadable Flash game no longer works, so I’m now linking to the company’s page about the game.]
 You control a creature that looks a little like a microbe, swimming around, shifting up and down through twenty levels/layers, eating food, avoiding or attacking other creatures, growing, evolving.

 The game was apparently created as part of Jenova Chen's MFA thesis, but you don't need any of the theory to play the game.
 All you need to do at first is move your mouse pointer around; your creature moves toward the pointer.

 Later, you'll learn that holding down the button causes the creature to move faster; that eating dots makes the creature grow longer (in an interesting and neat way, with sound and visual effects); that eating the flower-like creature with the red dot causes you to descend one layer in the world (it gets darker as you descend), while eating the one with the blue dot causes you to ascend one layer; you'll find more complex creatures like your own that you can eat, and later even more complex ones that turn orange before attacking you; you'll discover that eating one kind of thing causes your mouth to temporarily grow wide, while eating another causes a segment of your body to evolve and eventually grow fins.
 And there's lots more.

 All of this with pretty ambient music in the background, and a totally gorgeous (and coherent) visual design.

 There are some hints in the forum, including instructions on how to enter cheat mode.